creations-global/frame/TECHNICAL_IMPLEMENTATION.md

 Based on "Threagile - The Open-Source Agile Threat Modeling Toolkit" at https://www.youtube.com/watch?v=5n-8LqHMoJ0

+Based on "Push to GitHub Container Registry using GitHub Actions" at https://codesalad.dev/blog/push-to-github-container-registry-using-github-actions-7

 ## Introduction

 Create Frame as a Docker Image.
 It can be pulled from a Docker Image host (such as Docker Hub).
 It makes Frame platform independent.